 Tip #2 – Identify possible points of vulnerability

-Sometimes figuring out what can go wrong requires a fresh perspective from someone specifically trained to look for the absolute worst case scenario.
-A Risk Assessment Service can be the perfect way to get a set of trained eyes looking at your power systems and data center infrastructure to help identify possible points of vulnerability.
+- A Risk Assessment Service can be the perfect way to get a set of trained eyes looking at your power systems and data center infrastructure to help identify possible points of vulnerability.

-We’re seeing more and more problems resulting from aging infrastructure.
-Because they are usually restricted to card access only, electrical rooms housing switchgear and the major electrical systems for your site frequently go unseen and unchecked.
+- Electrical rooms housing switchgear and the major electrical systems for your site frequently go unseen and unchecked.
 Regular maintenance and inspection of all equipment is important but even more so for aging infrastructure.
 Consider keeping your power system equipment under a service and maintenance contract for added peace of mind.

 Tip #3 – Confirm the operating environment is within recommended standards

 Batteries need to be protected from the elements, heat can interfere with the proper operation of servers, and humidity can cause water damage.
 For equipment such as battery banks, housed outside of a traditional data center it’s important that the temperature and humidity is controlled as carefully as it is in the data center.
 This applies to network closets and branch offices.
 Consider a network closet assessment service to review the condition of all these non-data center areas of your facility.

 Tip #4 – Check the service and maintenance schedule for your equipment